Tyketelsen13/loteria/README.md

 📄 License
 This project is licensed under the MIT License.

+### 🔒 Image Usage
+All Lotería card images in this project were generated using ImagineArt with custom prompts.
+While not subject to traditional copyright, these images are licensed for use only within the Lotería Online project.
+Reuse, redistribution, or resale is not permitted without permission from the author.

 🧑‍💻 Author
 Tiace Joseph Ketelsen
 Full-Stack Developer | Springboard SWE Grad